dawitel/addispay-project/README.md

-Below is a comprehensive and industry-standard README file for your project.
-This README includes sections that cover the project overview, setup instructions, usage, testing, and more.

----
+# Addispay Financial Services take-home project

-# Order Processing and Payment System
+## Order Processing and Payment System

 This project implements an order processing and payment system using Apache Pulsar functions, gRPC, and Docker.
 The system is designed to handle high-concurrency order requests, process payments, and finalize orders, all in an asynchronous and scalable manner.